Santa Barbara Hit-and-Run Attorneys

 However, even if you do elect to get UMC/UIM, it does not mean you shouldn’t hire a lawyer after a hit-and-run.
 Often times, people think they have “full coverage,” but the minimum coverage is rarely enough for anything other than minor injuries.
 Additionally, insurance companies can be unreliable, and often do not want to pay as much as they should or as much as the victim needs.
 With a tried and true attorney by your side, you are much more likely to get a favorable outcome.

-If you are involved in a hit-and-run, you may be tempted to chase the person fleeing the scene of the collision.
+If you are involved in a hit-and-run in Santa Barbara, you may be tempted to chase the person fleeing the scene of the collision.
 You should not do this.
 Chasing a fleeing vehicle can put other people in danger and breaks the law requiring you to stay at the scene.
 Try to get license plate information if you can and remember a description of the vehicle.

 Hit-and-run in California can be either a misdemeanor or a felony: